rippo/chromeless.presentation.code/Readme.md

 Npm link chromeless
 ---
-So you do not need to install into every one of your projects.
+So you do not need to install into every one of your projects
 ````
 $ npm link
 $ cd ../myproject  <- go to folder where you want run chromeless